 To meet the regulatory requirements for approval, the IRB must find that the selection of subjects is equitable.
-The investigator must either (1) justify why they are excluding non-English speakers or (2) develop a plan to allow their enrollment.
-For more information on translated consent forms, see the IRB's webpage on Equitable Selection, Short Form Consent and IRB SOP 701: Required Elements of Consent and Documentation of Consent.
+The investigator must either (1) justify why they are excluding LEP subjects or (2) develop a plan to allow their enrollment.
+For more information on translated consent forms, see Equitable Selection, Short Form Consent, and IRB SOP 701: Required Elements of Consent and Documentation of Consent.

 See the Summary of the NCI's guidance related to the Checklist to Develop Easy-to-Read Consent Documents